The Truth About Fuel Additives

-Fuel has changed completely, refiners are constantly under pressure to cut costs.
-They now refine 80% more from a barrel of crude than they did in the 1980’s and these barrels originate from fields which were deemed uneconomical and of poor quality in the 90’s.
-As a result today’s crude has more sulphur and undesirable elements which pose greater challenges to the refiners as they endeavour to supply a product to meet ever increasing environmental legislation and the demands from the engine builders.
-All at a time when fuel margins have been squeezed to a minimum, business is not so good now and additives are a cost, so only the bare minimum is added to meet specification.
+Fuel has changed completely: refiners are constantly under pressure to cut costs.
+They now refine 80% more from a barrel of crude than they did in the 1980’s, and these barrels originate from fields which were deemed uneconomical and of poor quality in the 90’s.
+As a result, today’s crude has more sulphur and undesirable elements.
+This poses greater challenges to the refiners, as they endeavour to supply a product to meet ever-increasing environmental legislation, and demands from the engine builders.
+All at a time when fuel margins have been squeezed to a minimum, business is not as good, and additives are a cost, so only the bare minimum is added to meet specification.

-For decades there have been two additives readily available, one to apparently "save fuel consumption" and one to "kill Diesel bugs", and a multitude of suppliers who promised everything from both.
-The engine builders now make smaller, lighter, cleaner engines with massive leaps in technology yet the humble diesel by contrast has been getting worse.
+For decades there have been two additives readily available: one to apparently "save fuel consumption", and one to "kill Diesel bugs", as well as a multitude of suppliers who promised everything from both.
+The engine builders now make smaller, lighter, cleaner engines with massive leaps in technology, yet diesel fuel has been getting worse.

-So now, finally, there is a need for well chosen additives that can play a very real part in modern diesel.
-Tackling lubricity, deposits, cold flow or cetane reduction amongst others they can ensure the diesel is maintained, slow degradation and prevent the inevitable deposits from low sulphur diesel.
+So now, finally, there is a need for well chosen additives that can play a very real part in the efficiency of modern diesel.
+By tackling lubricity, deposits, cold flow or cetane reduction, amongst others, additives can ensure the diesel is maintained, degradation gets slowed, and inevitable deposits from low sulphur diesel are prevented.

 Did you know all the fuel manufacturers recommend a maximum life of 6 months for diesel?
 After all, they make diesel to burn, not to store for months or even years at a time...

-Stabilizers have a place and can help prevent oxidation, Dispersants can guard against asphaltenes and detergents protect the fuel components, essential in modern common rail engines.
+Stabilizers have a place and can help prevent oxidation, Dispersants can guard against asphaltenes, and Detergents protect the fuel components essential in modern common rail engines.
 A good additive package should contain only those chemicals required given the duty cycle of the engine and it's geographic position.
-Our DieselAid® LDB for example contains Lubricity, Detergent and a Biocide and is formulated for fishing vessels and work boats operating in the ECA (see below) regions of Northern Europe.
-At 1 litre to 4000 litres of fuel, it is very economic.
+Our DieselAid® LDB, for example, contains Lubricity, Detergent and a Biocide.
+It is formulated for fishing vessels and work boats operating in the ECA (see below) regions of Northern Europe.
+At 1 litre to 4000 litres of fuel, it is highly economic.

-Water accelerates the degradation of diesel, it forms a habitat for Diesel Bug, it reduces the lubricity in the fuel, it helps the agglomeration of asphaltenes, rusts the tanks and fuel system and in extreme cases when absorbed in the fuel can turn to super heated steam and blow the top of the fuel injectors!
+Water accelerates the degradation of diesel: it forms a habitat for Diesel Bug; it reduces the lubricity in the fuel; it helps the agglomeration of asphaltenes; rusts the tanks and fuel system; and - in extreme cases - when absorbed in the fuel it can turn to super heated steam and blow the top off the fuel injectors!

-Clearly then water it is not good but it is very easily removed by regularly opening the drain valve.
-For those tanks that don't have a drain valve we recommend fitting a Diesel Dipper®.
-This simple bypass system sucks from the floor of the tank and ensure all water and sludge is sucked up so it can be drained off.
+Clearly then, water is not good but it is very easily removed by regularly opening the drain valve.
+For those tanks that don't have a drain valve, we recommend fitting a Diesel Dipper®.
+This smart bypass system sucks from the floor of the tank and allows water & sludge to be easily drained off.

-The claims still persist however, during a recent exhibition I was presented with a product that would save 10% on fuel costs.
-To summarize fuel additives will not improve your fuel consumption although a cetane improve may give marginal benefits.
-What they will do is prevent the increase in fuel consumption from fouled fuel components and will certainly help prevent fuel system wear.
+The claims still persist; however, during a recent exhibition I was presented with a product that would save 10% on fuel costs.
+To summarise: fuel additives will not improve your fuel consumption although a cetane improve may give marginal benefits.
+What they will do, is prevent the increase in fuel consumption from fouled fuel components, and certainly help prevent fuel system wear.